mattwahner/dotfiles/Readme.md

 Make sure to make a `.tmux.projects` file in the home directory.
 `tmux-sessionizer.bash` will use this to figure out which directories it should display to be picked.

+The file `.zprofile.example` will hold an example of the `.zprofile` file with added necessary vars in it.

 ### Symlinks

 Here is an example of a symbolic link I can run to connect directories to this repo, wherever I clone it.